 Using the service

 You can use network analysis services to provide specialized or locally hosted routing in your desktop applications.
-For example, the Find Route dialog box in ArcMap and the Route dialog box in ArcGIS Explorer are originally configured to access Esri-hosted network analysis services.
+For example, the Find Route dialog box in ArcMap and the Route dialog box in Explorer for ArcGIS are originally configured to access Esri-hosted network analysis services.
 If you want to use your own service, either because you have added special rules or data or because you lack an Internet connection, you can reconfigure these commands to use your own network analysis service.
 This does not require writing any code.

 In web applications and other desktop scenarios, network analysis services must be consumed programmatically.
 ArcGIS developers have many choices of platforms that can work with network analysis services, such as the ArcGIS web APIs and the SOAP and REST APIs.
 Network analysis on the server is also available through ArcObjects using the coarse-grained object NAServer.